 Spirit is not in charge.
 The lifestyle of godliness and the fruits of the

-Spirit lead to the truth, but of course arrogant blasphemers think they
+Spirit lead to the truth, but arrogant blasphemers think they

-already know the truth, and this is where the work of God comes to convince
+already know the truth, and this is where the work of God comes to convict

 they need to repent is to show them the ways of God.
 We cannot simply tell

-them but show them by example, that they may come to their senses and realize
+them but show them by example, praying they come to their senses and realize

 KJV